nekostein/unincdb/vol001/pentapen-media-uninc/Charter.md

    1. JINYU MENT (a.k.a.
 MEGABITS) (President)
    2. NERUTHES (Secretary)
    3. LINCOLN GUANG
-2. When any officer resigns or dies, its commissioner status is removed, and the committee shall elect a new officer.
+2. When any officer resigns or dies, the committee shall elect a new officer.
+3. When any commissioner is dead, it is removed from the committee.

 # Decisions

 1. The committee makes decisions like how a Board of Directors would do in most companies.
+A simple majority (at least 50.0% vote) is needed to approve a motion.
 2. The President has 100 votes.
 Each of other members has 1 vote.

 # Assets